sksam284/Flask-apps/python-redis-cache/README.md

 ## Run the server

-`$ ./manage.py runserver`
+`$ python manage.py runserver`

-The server runs at `http://localhost:5000`
+The server runs at `http://localhost:6500`

-## Start interactive shell

-`$ ./manage.py shell`

 ## Api Docs (Swagger docs)
-Api docs will be served under `http://localhost:5000/apidocs/` after running the server
+Api docs will be served under `http://localhost:6500/apidocs/` after running the server